-Textiles: Students will study the features and colours of british birds and create their own fabric cartoon version.
+Textiles: Students will study the features and colours of British birds and create their own fabric cartoon version.
 They will use a range of decorative textile techniques and hand sewing skills to produce a fun felt padded bird.

-Summer Term: 3D printed pixel art, Drawstring bag
+Summer Term: Student Planner Marker, Drawstring Bag